-In this work, we selected two open-source systems, Pharo [2, 3] and Moose [6, 25] to perform our empirical studies.
+In this work, we selected two open-source systems, Pharo (Bergel et al., 2013; Black et al., 2009) and Moose (Ducasse et al., 2011; Nierstrasz et al., 2005) to perform our empirical studies.
 They have the advantage of being large and non-trivial systems, with a consolidated number of developers as well as relevant source code history.
 Also, they have different missions working in different domains.

 Pharo is an open-source Smalltalk-inspired dynamically typed language and environment.
-It can be compared to the Java SDK and includes the implementation of all features inherent to an object-oriented language (collections, exceptions, primitive types, etc.) as well as an IDE and several tools.
-It is currently used in many industrial and research projects.10 The latest analyzed version has 374 KLOC, 3,246 classes, and is supported by 37 developers.
+It can be compared to the Java SDK and includes the implementation of all features inherent to an objectoriented language (collections, exceptions, primitive types, etc.) as well as an IDE and several tools.
+It is currently used in many industrial and research projects.10 The latest analyzed version has 374 KLOC, 3246 classes, and is supported by 37 developers.

 Moose is an open-source academic platform for software and data analysis written in Pharo.
 It is composed of several tools to deal with meta-modeling; frameworks to build visualizations, diagrams, interactive browsers; it also includes tools to support common software maintenance tasks such as code duplication detection, identifying dependency cycles, among others.
-It is currently supported by several research groups around the world11, and also adopted in industrial projects.
-The latest analyzed version has 210 KLOC, 2,617 classes, and is supported by 45 developers.
+It is currently supported by several research groups around the world,11 and also adopted in industrial projects.
+The latest analyzed version has 210 KLOC, 2617 classes, and is supported by 45 developers.

-We extracted rules from source code changes that occurred during the evolution of Pharo 1.4 to 2.0 (435 revisions from April 2012 to March 2013).
+We extracted rules from source code changes that occurred during the evolution of Pharo 1.4-2.0 (435 revisions from April 2012 to March 2013).
 Then, we applied such rules in the last release of Pharo 2.0 itself and in Moose.
-Although we claim that the rules are system-specific, when they are about the Pharo public API, they are also relevant to Pharo clients.
+Although we claim that the rules are systemspecific, when they are about the Pharo public API, they are also relevant to Pharo clients.
 Moose is a Pharo client and should thus benefit also from Pharo's new conventions.